CharlieChenyuZhang/chenyuzhang.com/server/blogs/using-markdown-to-write-blog-posts.md

 ## Next Step

-I initially planned to host the backend on a cloud service like AWS App Runner, but found it too costly for a blog post project.
-As a result, I decided to forgo this architecture.
-However, I’ve preserved the source code, which is available for review on my personal website.
+I hosted the backend on AWS App Runner, but found it too costly for a blog post project.
+I might forgo this architecture in the future.
+However, I’ve preserved the source code on GitHub if you are interested in reviewing it.